 Etiology of Type 1 Diabetes in Children

-Diabetes type one is a genetic disease that enjoys influence from environmental factors such as viral infections, immunizations, psychological stress, dietary influence such as exposure to allergen containing cow milk and perinatal factors that increase the risk of developing type 1 diabetes.
-Dizygotic twins have a 5 % concordant rate which rises to 50 % in monozygotic twins.
+Diabetes type 1 is a genetic disease with influence from environmental factors such as viral infections, immunizations, psychological stress, dietary factors such as exposure to allergen containing cow milk, and perinatal factors that increase the risk of developing type 1 diabetes.
+Dizygotic twins have a 5% concordant rate which increases to 50% in monozygotic twins.

-Other rare causes of the disease include congenital absence of pancreases or removal during surgery and syndromes that occur in association with a compromised pancreatic function such as Wolfram syndrome that is characterized by diabetes, optic atrophy, and deafness.
+Other rare causes of the disease include the congenital absence of the pancreas or removal during surgery and syndromes that occur in association with a compromised pancreatic function such as Wolfram syndrome, which is characterized by diabetes, optic atrophy, and deafness.

 Pathophysiology of Type 1 Diabetes in Children

-The main defect seen in the disease is pancreatic cell destruction from autoimmune antibodies that target the islet β-cells which secrete insulin.
+The main defect seen in the disease is pancreatic cell destruction from autoimmune antibodies that target the islet β-cells that secrete insulin.

 The destruction of pancreatic β-cells is caused by:

-- Genetic mutations in the MHC genes (DR4-DQ8 or DR3-DQ2) that confer a susceptibility of up to 4 % of developing an autoimmune reaction to the islet cells and with environmental influence on such children, the risk rises to 50 %.
+- Genetic mutations in the MHC genes (DR4-DQ8 or DR3-DQ2) that confer susceptibility of up to 4% of developing an autoimmune reaction to the islet cells.
+With environmental influence on such children, the risk rises to 50%.

-- Viral infections such as coxsackie B3 and B4, CMV, Mumps and Rubella trigger an autoimmune reaction due to antigenic mimicry between PC2 protein of coxsackie and GAD 65 found in the pancreatic cells.
+- Viral infections such as coxsackie B3 and B4, CMV, mumps, and rubella trigger an autoimmune reaction due to antigenic mimicry between the PC2 protein of coxsackie and GAD 65 found in the pancreatic cells.

-- Similarly weaning infants on cow milk triggers a similar reaction due to molecular mimicry between amino acids in the milk and islet cell antigen 69 in the pancreas.
+- Similarly, weaning infants on cow milk triggers a similar reaction due to the molecular mimicry between amino acids in the milk and islet cell antigen 69 in the pancreas.

-Initially, the damage is minimal and it is not clinically evident.
-The pancreas responds by regenerating new islet cells and there is a reduced need for insulin, a stage known as ‘honeymoon phase’.
-However, a damage of greater than 80 % is manifested as the signs and symptoms of juvenile diabetes.
+Initially, the damage is minimal and is not clinically evident.
+The pancreas responds by regenerating new islet cells and there is a reduced need for insulin, a stage known as the ‘honeymoon phase’.
+However, damage of greater than 80% manifests as the signs and symptoms of juvenile diabetes.
 The destruction could take as little as 3 years in young children or up to 10 years in adolescents.

-Juvenile diabetes is commonly discovered when the child suffers of ketoacidosis, the mechanism of ketoacidosis is:
+Juvenile diabetes is commonly discovered when a child suffers from ketoacidosis.
+The mechanism of ketoacidosis involves the following:

-- Loss of glucose in urine and inability of the cells to utilize the glucose due to insulin deficiency causes a state of starvation in the body.
-When the body detects this depletion in glucose levels, hormonal compensatory mechanisms are thus triggered and increase the catabolism by accelerating lipolysis and lipogenesis.
+Loss of glucose in urine and the inability of the cells to utilize glucose due to insulin deficiency causes a state of starvation in the body.
+When the body detects this depletion in glucose levels, hormonal compensatory mechanisms are triggered and increase catabolism by accelerating lipolysis and lipogenesis.
 There is an increase in plasma concentration of free fatty acids, lipids, and triglycerides.
-They are readily converted into ketone bodies such as acetoacetate and β-hydroxybutyrate that cause ketoacidosis and ketonuria.
+They are readily converted into ketone bodies such as acetoacetate and β-hydroxybutyrate which cause ketoacidosis and ketonuria.